A look at drug use by our ancestors

 Native Americans – Pipes and Peyote

 The peace pipe that Indians are seen smoking in so many illustrations was mostly nothing more than tobacco.
-Cannabis isn’t native to North America and even the furthest southern tribes wouldn’t have been close enough to where it grew naturally in Central America, but there is information about how they would mix the tobacco with other herbs and plant matter, its just no one seems to know what it was.
+Cannabis isn’t native to North America and even the furthest southern tribes wouldn’t have been close enough to where it grew naturally in Central America, but there is information about how they would mix the tobacco with other herbs and plant matter, it’s just no one seems to know what it was.
 One thing that was very popular with the tribes around the hotter southern regions was the use of something called Peyote, a type of small cactus that is covered with psychoactive alkaloids.
-When eaten, it can cause powerful hallucinations that can last for hours, and buried remains of the plant and stories that have passed down through generation suggest that it has been used for close to 2,000 years.
+When eaten, it can cause powerful hallucinations that can last for hours, and buried remains of the plant and stories that have passed down through generations suggest that it has been used for close to 2,000 years.

 (The Peyote cactus, very common across southern areas of the US)